R. C. Sproul Jr.

-Robert Craig Sproul, better known as R.C.
-Sproul Jr., (born July 1, 1965) is an American Calvinist writer, theologian, and pastor, and the son of R. C. Sproul.
+Robert Craig Sproul, better known as R. C. Sproul Jr., (born July 1, 1965) is an American Calvinist writer, theologian, and pastor, and the son of R. C. Sproul.

 Life

 Sproul holds degrees from Grove City College (Bachelor of Arts in Philosophy and Literature, 1986) and Reformed Theological Seminary (Master of Arts in Theological Studies, 1991) and received his D.Min. in theology from Whitefield Theological Seminary (2001).

 In 1989 Sproul began working for Ligonier Ministries in Orlando, Florida.
 In 1996 he moved to Meadowview, Virginia where he founded Highlands Study Center (later renamed Highlands Ministries).
 Sproul served as executive editor of Every Thought Captive, a monthly magazine published by Highlands Ministries.
 Sproul planted Saint Peter Presbyterian Church in Bristol, Virginia in 1996 serving as senior pastor until 2001, then as Associate Pastor of Education until 2010.
 From 2009 to 2010, he worked as a teacher for Veritas Press, which specializes in Christian educational texts.

 In 2010, Sproul was appointed a Teaching Fellow and Associate Professor of theology, philosophy, and apologetics at Ligonier Academy in both the Bible college and D.Min. programs.
 In 2014 he was named Rector at Reformation Bible College as well as the Chair of the Department of Theology and Philosophy.

 In August 2015, Sproul wrote in his personal blog that he had briefly visited the Ashley Madison website in 2014.
 As a result, Ligonier Ministries suspended him until July 2016.
 Sproul had addressed the recently announced Ashley Madison data breach in a July 22, 2015, blog entry that highlighted "the biblical truth that our sins will find us out", but without the acknowledgment made in August.

-On November 29, 2016, ten days after his ecclesiastical wedding ceremony, Sproul Jr was arrested in Fort Wayne, Indiana, for drunken driving with two of his minor children in the car.
+On November 29, 2016, ten days after his ecclesiastical wedding ceremony, Sproul was arrested in Fort Wayne, Indiana, for drunken driving with two of his minor children in the car.
 He posted a $5,000 bond and was free under a "monitored conditional release."
 On June 2, 2017, Sproul filed a plea agreement in which he pled guilty to one felony count, 9-30-5-3(a)(2)/F6: Operating Veh.
 While Intox or Controlled Substance: Passenger Under 18.
 He was sentenced to a prison term of 1 year 183 days.
 Under the terms of the plea agreement his prison sentence was suspended and he was remanded to 1 year supervised probation.

 On December 9, 2016, days after his arrest, the board of directors of Ligonier Ministries and Reformation Bible College received and affirmed Sproul's resignation request.
 Ligonier Ministries posted a statement on their website on December 12, 2016, saying that Sproul resigned "for personal reasons".

-Early 2019 Sproul briefly worked as website manager for Bucs Dugout, SB Nation's community for Pittsburgh Pirates fans.
+In early 2019, Sproul briefly worked as website manager for Bucs Dugout, SB Nation's community for Pittsburgh Pirates fans.
 His contract was terminated the morning after Deadspin's piece criticizing the hire.
 Later that year he became ordained through Logos Ministries and formed Dunamis Fellowship (details under Church allegiances).